 #2.
 The Inside Bin Is Too Wet

 The wetness could be created by the foods, especially fruits when left for some days.
 For example, jackfruit will create some puddles of water after about 2-3 days.
-Wetness drives away oxygen, which could make it hard for the larvae to breathe.
+The wetness drives away oxygen, which could make it hard for the larvae to breathe.
 So as the environment becomes unfavorable, they would like say goodbye and move out.

 What I found in this case is you could mix 1 dry + 1 wet food.
 That is, 1 kind of food that runs dry after some days and 1 type of food that turns runny after some days.
 This way, the dry food could act as some sort of absorbent to suck up extra moisture by the wet food to create a sort of balance.